comegrant/dbt_docs_test/projects/data-model/transform/models/silver/operations/_operations__docs.md

 {% docs column__case_responsible_description %}

-Contains what reason or which company/supplier was responsible for a case happening.
-From 2025 this only contains the reason/explanation for a case, not company/supplier.
+Originially contained what reason or which company/supplier was responsible for a case happening.
+From end of January 2025 this contains the cause of the case.
+This has been taken into account in the `operations__case_lines`-table which in turn is used in `Dim Case Details` to clean the data.

 {% enddocs %}